FozzTexx/lasm/README.md

 I did that the output was identical to what I get from LASM running on CP/M.

+The version of asl I'm using is at https://github.com/begoon/asl.git and you can find the patch in 0001-asl-end.patch

 http://www.insentricity.com/a.cl/259

 Chris Osborn <fozztexx@fozztexx.com>